 Bayer, Regeneron's eye drug shown to work at higher dose, longer intervals

-FRANKFURT, Sept 8 (Reuters) - Bayer BAYGn.DE said on Thursday that its anti-blindness treatment Eylea, jointly developed with Regeneron REGN.O, was shown to work as well when given at a higher dose at a longer interval between injections.
+FRANKFURT, Sept 8 (Reuters) - Bayer BAYGn.DEsaid on Thursday its anti-blindness treatment Eylea, jointly developed with Regeneron REGN.O, has been shown to work as well when given at a higher dose at a longer interval between injections.

-Eylea, which is normally given at 2 milligrams every eight weeks, was shown in two late-stage trials to be as effective when given at 8 mg at longer intervals, without any additional safety issues, the German company said in a statement.
+Two late-stage trials showed that Eylea, which is normally given in doses of 2 milligrams every eight weeks, was as effective when given at 8 mg at longer intervals, without any additional safety issues, the German company said in a statement.

-The results will help Bayer compete with Roche ROG.S, while rival drug Vabysmo was launched this year.
+The results will help Bayer compete with Roche ROG.S, whose rival drug Vabysmo was launched this year.
 The Swiss drugmaker is seeking to win over patients with longer intervals between injections.

+The two trials covered wet age-related macular degeneration (AMD), which is the leading cause of blindness among the elderly, and diabetic macular oedema, respectively.

+The results are a fillip for Bayer while it is burdened with billions in U.S. legal settlement costs over claims that its weedkiller Roundup causes cancer, though the company has recently won a string of court cases.

 (Reporting by Ludwig Burger; editing by Matthias Williams)